efbar/minimal-service/README.md

 - Set a maximum delay time, so at every request received it will wait for a number of seconds in the range from `0` to the chosen value.
 - It will enable tracing to a Jaeger endpoint through the use of OpenTelemetry dependency.
 It traces status codes and headers.
 - Discard request entirely without any feedback or reject them with 500 http status response.
+- Consul Connect integration, setting some env variables, you can register this service to a Consul catalog.

 This service can be started setting various environment variables, here the list: